 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 9. Data Retention

-We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, regulatory or reporting requirements.
+We will only retain your personal data for as long as reasonably necessary to fulfil the purposes set out above and to comply with our legal, accounting, regulatory or reporting requirements, for example:

 10. Third Party Links

-Our website may, from time to time, contain links to and from the websites of our affiliates.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
+Our website may, from time to time, contain links to and from Third Party websites.
+Please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.